AlexanderSchuetz97/Ivshmem4j/README.md

 ##### Limitations of Linux guests:
-Since there is no stable linux kernel module to interact with the emulated ivshmem pci device and since its is not possible to receive interrupts without one interrupts are not supported on Linux guests.
+Since there is no stable linux kernel module to interact with the emulated ivshmem pci device and since its is not possible to receive interrupts without one, interrupts are not supported on Linux guests.
-Writing and bundling a kernel module with Ivshmem4j is out of scope for Ivshemem4j.

 ## Building / Installation
 #### Windows:
 Building Ivshmem4j on Windows is currently not possible.